-New parishioners should register at the Parish Office.
+New parishioners should register on line or at the Parish Office.
 Registration forms may be obtained in the church vestibule or in the Parish Office.
 Registration is our only means of certifying anyone as a member of our parish.
 It is also important for testimonial letters regarding sponsorship for the Sacraments.
 For those who have reached the age of 22 & work full time, please register individually.

 In case of dangerous illness or accident, call the parish priests at any time.
 The parish emergency telephone number is 856-753-4161.
 A communal celebration of the Sacrament of the Anointing of the Sick is held twice a year as announced.